of the South, the 1946 directed by Harve Foster and Wilfred Jackson, remains the mouse’s most controversial endeavor.

 Though the debate with its vocal fanbase continues, the opinion from Disney seems to be that it is for the best that of the South remains unreleased.
 Though it doesn’t mention slavery, its depictions of Black people undeniably offended a substantial portion of Disney fans, Black or otherwise.
 For a company that welcomes everyone regardless of race, sexuality, or religion, a film that excludes so many will likely never be released or referenced again.

-It’s clear that Disney has committed itself to improving cultural diversity and portrayals of the Black community in film and theme park alike, with characters like Tiana, T’Challa, and Finn showing significant progress.
-Check out everything you need to know about The Princess and the Frog; a film that will forever be remembered for replacing Splash Mountain, as well as its historic diverse cast voiced by people of color.
+Disney has committed itself to improving cultural diversity and portrayals of the Black community in film and theme parks, with characters like Tiana, T’Challa, and Finn showing significant progress.
+Check out everything you need to know about The Princess and the Frog, a film that will forever be remembered for replacing Splash Mountain and its historically diverse cast voiced by people of color.

 What do you think of